SMPyBandits/SMPyBandits/README.md

 ## :boom: TODO
 - [x] clean up code
 - [X] pass it to Python 3.5 (while still being valid Python 2.7)
+- [ ] add more basic algorithms, e.g., from [this survey](http://homes.di.unimi.it/~cesabian/Pubblicazioni/banditSurvey.pdf)
-- [ ] improve it : add all the bandits algorithms, more arms (Gaussian, Exponentials, ...)
+- [ ] improve it : add more/all the bandits algorithms, more arms (Gaussian, Exponentials, ...)
 - [X] add my aggregated bandit algorithm
 - [ ] explore the behavior of my algorithm, and understand it better (and improve it?)
 - [ ] document all that, at least a little bit
 - [ ] see if [exhaustive grid search](http://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search) could be easily used (but it won't be online!)
-- [ ] keep publishing it on GitHub, make the repository public
 - [ ] use [hdf5](https://www.hdfgroup.org/HDF5/) with [`h5py`](http://docs.h5py.org/en/latest/quick.html#core-concepts) to store the data
 - [ ] implement some algorithms from [this repository](https://github.com/johnmyleswhite/BanditsBook/blob/master/python/algorithms/exp3/exp3.py)
+- [ ] keep it on GitHub, then make the repository public

 ----